ataylor89/rsa/README.md

 Python allows you to accomplish complex tasks in a short amount of code.

-Before we get into the details of RSA encryption, we will explain the design of our project, and define some of the words that we use in a glossary.
+Before we get into the details of RSA encryption, we will explain the design of our project, and define some of the words that we use.

+We will also give some examples of symmetric key cryptography and asymmetric key cryptography.

+RSA encryption is a form of asymmetric key cryptography.

+RSA encryption is also a form of public key cryptography.

+Public key cryptography is really just a special case of asymmetric key cryptography, and we will explain this later on.

 ## Design